linroger/Finance-Notes-and-Marginalia/Contemporary Financial Intermediation Notes/Introduction/Introduction.md

 The next watershed financial disaster came in the late 90s with the collapse of the storied hedge fund, Long Term Capital Management (LTCM).
 Founded in 1994 by John W. Meriwether, a legendary trader, LTCM specialized in outsized transactions with minimal investment risk.
 Among Meriwether's partners were Robert Merton and Myron Scholes, worldrenowned academics and Nobel Prize winners.
 Not only was LTCM an intellectual powerhouse, it also achieved extraordinary size and leverage that accompanied worldwide acclaim.
 At the beginning of 1998, the year of its demise, LTCM had almost $5 billion of book value capital, assets of almost $130 billion and off-balance sheet derivative positions of $1.25 trillion in notional value.
 It was a largely unregulated intermediary that traded with virtually every important financial institution on the planet.
 It was the very essence of what today's public regulators would deem a "systemically important financial institution" warranting public oversight.
 Its failure was caused by a combination of many circumstances: to an evolution away from its initial low-risk investment strategies, high financial leverage, and most notably two external shocks, the 1997 East Asia financial crisis and the 1998 default on Russian government debt.
 These external shocks induced unprecedented correlations among various asset classes that had previously exhibited low correlations, substantially diminishing the gains from portfolio diversification, and producing losses that resulted in a flight of investors and a dissipation of capital.
 These events prompted a shotgun bailout financed by their trading-partner banks, but cajoled by the U.S. Treasury and the Federal Reserve.
 The story of this spectacular collapse is well told by Roger Lowenstein (2000) in his "When Genius Failed: The Rise and Fall of Long-Term Capital Management".
 From our viewpoint, LTCM provides one more data point documenting both the fragility and centrality of contemporary financial arrangements, especially when instruments and trading strategies become nuanced.

 It was a brief 3 years after LTCM failed that Enron collapsed.
-This was, at the time, the largest bankruptcy in history.
+This was, $\$a_t$$ the time, the largest bankruptcy in history.
 Enron had over $100 billion in revenues in 2000, one year before its demise.
-Again, a paragon fell from highest repute, trading at over $90 per share in 2001 to virtual worthlessness in the same year.
+Again, a paragon fell from highest repute, trading $\$a_t$$ over $90 per share in 2001 to virtual worthlessness in the same year.
 Here was the world's largest energy trader, led by a blue-ribbon board and executives with nonpareil credentials, utterly demolished.
 Its CFO was initially charged with 98 counts of fraud, money laundering, insider trading, and conspiracy.
 He received a sentence of 10 years without parole.
 The board chairman and CEO, Kenneth Lay and Jeffrey Skilling, were charged with 53 counts of bank fraud, making false statements to banks and auditors, securities and wire fraud, money laundering, conspiracy, and insider trading.
 Skilling was sentenced to 24 years and 4 months in prison.
 Lay succumbed before sentencing.
 Arthur Andersen, the Enron auditor, was found guilty of obstruction of justice (destroying evidence) and was put out of business.
 (Andersen was to be later absolved on appeal, but too late because their dissolution proved irreversible.)

 The Enron scandal decimated reputations, lives, and fortunes.
 It was enabled in the last analysis by misrepresentation based on aggressive accounting countenanced by one of the world's leading accounting firms, a prestigious board of directors, and an ostensibly impeccable management team.
 The chairman of the Audit Committee was a leading academic accountant and dean of the Stanford Business School.
 The Chairman of the Board was a Ph.D. in economics and the Chief Financial Officer, an MBA from the Kellogg School of Management.
 Moreover, Enron operated in a highly regulated environment.
 How could all of these controls, external and internal, layered upon each other with conscious redundancy, have ignored blatant unethical, even illegal, behaviors that were ultimately exposed by less-informed journalists and securities analysts?
 More to our point, these transgressions were done with novel financial transactions and aggressive accounting and obscured leverage.
 Perhaps most notable were the so-called Special Purpose Entities (SPEs) that permitted Enron to devolve assets and liabilities into off-balance sheet entities that permitted Enron to reduce its nominal financial leverage and thereby massively understate its risk.
 Remarkably, this occurred only a few years before Citibank attracted unwanted notoriety for tweaking the SPE and redeploying it as a Structured Investment Vehicle (SIV).
 Again, its effect was to understate financial leverage.
 The lesson of the Enron tragedy was again the fragility of finance and the vulnerability of the less informed.
 The fact that Citigroup could employ SIVs so aggressively only a few short years after Enron's widely visible discrediting is doubly puzzling.